seb86/double-image/README.md

 Images can be either selected via the media library or simply drag and drop an image to either drop zones.

-Apply an overlay with or without a background colour and adjust the opacity of the background.
+Apply an overlay with or without a background color and adjust the opacity of the background.

 Text can be added on either image at the top or bottom.